-In our daily work we receive questions about the show, the exhibition, tickets and other topics again and again.
+In our daily work, we are frequently receiving questions about the show, the exhibition, the tickets and other topics.

 We have compiled and answered the most frequently asked questions below.
 We are always open for ideas and suggestions for improvement.

 Your Visiodrom Team